 James B. Ames purchased the land for 336 Marlborough on November 27, 1882, from real estate dealer Henry Whitwell, who had built the five houses to the west, at 338-346 Marlborough, in the mid-1870s.
 He had purchased the lot on April 5, 1880, from the estate of Josiah Gooding.

 The land originally had been part of an 84 foot wide lot running west from the southwest corner of Marlborough and Gloucester.
 That lot had been purchased on March 1, 1872, by builder and contractor George Martin Gibson from a real estate investment trust formed by Grenville Temple Winthrop Braman, Henry Dwight Hyde, and Frank William Andrews.
-The land was part of one of four tracts of land the trust had purchased that same day from the Boston Water Power Company.
+The land was part of one of several tracts of land the trust had purchased that same day from the Boston Water Power Company.
 George M. Gibson sold the lot on June 26, 1872, to carpenter and building contractor Hiram A. Gerrish, who built 334 Marlborough and 10-12-14 Gloucester on the eastern 61 feet and transferred the western 23 foot lot to his father, George W. Gerrish.
 Josiah Gooding held a mortgage on the land and, on February 2, 1875, he foreclosed and took possession of the property.
 He died in October of 1879.

 The original lot at 336 Marlborough had a 23 foot frontage on Marlborough and extended 112 feet to the alley.
 On December 6, 1882, James B. Ames sold the rear 23.5 feet (north-south) to Francis C. Welch, who owned 14 Gloucester, thereby permitting him to extend his property 23 feet to the west.
 The house at 336 Marlborough was built on the remaining 88.5 feet (north-south).